yellowbean/AbsBox/docs/source/modeling.rst

     *  ``{Account}`` -> Using the available funds from a single account.
     *  ``[<Fee>]`` -> Pay the fees in the list on pro-rata basis

-  Using one more map to limit the amount to be paid
+  Using one extra map to limit the amount to be paid

   syntax
     ``["payFee", {Account}, [<Fee>], {'limit':<limit> , 'support':<supports>}]``